jakebesworth/Simple-SDL2-Audio/README.md

 ## Features to add

+- WAV data caching: Currently a read occurs everytime you play a sound and music.
+An addition would be storing the data as RWops in memory and just playing from that.
+Limitations include how much memory you want to use, garbage collection rotation, some sort of storage, probably hash map (filepath => data).
+May want to only cache frequently used sounds and not music.
 - Pause / unpause only music, only sound or ~~both~~
 - Current implementation uses callback method, however in SDL 2.0.4 there exists `SDL_QueueAudio()` (no callback)